Week 27: (Thurs) The Season after Pentecost – God’s Love, Christ’s Grace, and the Spirit’s Fellowship, 2 Cor. 13:11-14

 These Scriptures allow us to read through the entire Bible in one year in chronological order.

-Psalms and Proverbs for Today
+Psalms and Proverb for Today

 These Scriptures allow us to read through the Psalms and Proverbs each month.